At the Faculty of Arts & Science, we are dedicated to the health and safety of our employees.

 Within the University of Toronto, all aspects of health and safety are monitored by the Office of Environmental Health & Safety (EHS), which offers many useful resources such as reporting templates, training sessions and information on other programs and services.

-The Faculty of Arts & Science is dedicated to keeping our employees safe.
+The Faculty of Arts & Science is dedicated to keeping our employees, faculty, and students safe.
 We work with administrative leaders to develop a strong health and safety culture across their units.

 To learn more about how we foster safety awareness and best practices, as well as the many health and safety resources here for you, please see the links below.